fralx/LimeReport/README.md

 ### 1.5.0

 1. Added the ability to use QJSEngine instead of deprecated QtScript.
+2. Report designer has been improved
+3. Inches support has been added
-2. Embedded dialog designer has been added.
+4. Embedded dialog designer has been added.
-3. Script editor has been improved.
+5. Script editor has been improved.
-4. Added the ability to build only report generator without embedded visual report designer.
+6. Added the ability to build only report generator without embedded visual report designer.
-5. Report translation ability has been added
+7. Report translation ability has been added
-6. Added report generation time events with the ability to process them in the report script
+8. Added report generation time events with the ability to process them in the report script
-7. Added the ability to build a report table of contents
+9. Added the ability to build a report table of contents
-8. Vertical layout has been added
+10. Vertical layout has been added
-9. Added the ability to transfer an image to the report via a variable
+11. Added the ability to transfer an image to the report via a variable
-10. Endless height has been added
+12. Endless height has been added
-11. Added the ability to print a report page on multiple pages of paper.
+13. Added the ability to print a report page on multiple pages of paper.
-12. Added the ability to print on multiple printers
+14. Added the ability to print on multiple printers
-13. ChartItem has been added
+15. ChartItem has been added
-14. Added the ability to use aggregate functions in headers
+16. Added the ability to use aggregate functions in headers
-15. Subtotals
+17. Subtotals
-16. Dark and Light themes have been added to report designer
+18. Dark and Light themes have been added to report designer
-17. Generation result editing mode has been improved
+19. Generation result editing mode has been improved And many others minor fixes and improvements

 ### 1.4.7
 1. Multipage